bsvx/bsvxpy/README.md

 First, ensure the lastest python is installed on your system

 ```
-noah@noah:~$ python3 --version
+python3 --version
 Python 3.7.7
 ```

-Next, install pip and activate the virtual environment in the parent directory of this repo.
+Next, install pip and activate the virtual environment.

 ```
 python3 -m pip install --user --upgrade pip